 The proposal deadline for new awards for 2014-2015 was February 21, 2014.

 The call for applications occurs once annually.

 Proposals are reviewed by an ad hoc review committee consisting of faculty with a broad range of expertise in fundamental and translational brain sciences.
 The reviewing committee will identify proposals that best meet the objectives of the DIBS Research Incubator Awards: interdisciplinary collaborative research projects that will make long-term, significant and original contributions in the brain sciences.
 The review committee considers: (1) the significance and potential impact of the research program; (2) the degree of innovation; (3) the scope of the interdisciplinary collaboration and relevance for the goals of the research program; (4) feasibility of the research project; and (5) likelihood of development into a project that would attract external support.

 Because the review committee is not asked to provide extensive written feedback on the applications, detailed reviewer responses (as are customary in NIH or NSF summary statements) will not be provided.

 Renewals are reviewed by an Incubator Award renewal committee comprised of Duke faculty with a broad range of expertise in the brain sciences.
 Continued funding depends on progress made on the overall goals of the collaborative project, the merits of the research plan, the specific goals for the next period of support and the likelihood that the project is advancing toward external support.
 Advances that could not have been achieved with purely individual efforts must be clearly articulated, and the effective functioning of the collaborative project team must be made clear.
-The renewal deadline for 2014 is May 5, 2014.
+The renewal deadline for 2014 is the end of the day (midnight) May 7, 2014.
 Renewal application instructions.
 Submit your renewal.

 Copyright 2008-2014 DIBS and Duke University.
 All rights reserved.